Central Europe: Middle Ages and early modern period

-Elements of cultural unity for Northwestern, Southwestern and Central Europe were Catholicism and Latin.
-However Eastern Europe, which remained Eastern Orthodox, was dominated by Byzantine cultural influence; after the East–West Schism in 1054, Eastern Europe developed cultural unity and resistance to Catholic (and later also Protestant) Western Europe within the framework of the Eastern Orthodox Church, Church Slavonic language, and the Cyrillic alphabet.
+Following the Christianization of various Central European countries, elements of cultural unity emerged within the region, specifically Catholicism and Latin.
+Eastern Europe remained Eastern Orthodox, and was dominated by Byzantine cultural influence.
+After the East–West Schism in 1054, significant parts of Eastern Europe developed cultural unity and resistance to Catholic Western and Central Europe within the framework of the Eastern Orthodox Church, Church Slavonic and the Cyrillic alphabet.